mongodb/docs/source/applications/aggregation.rst

    - :agg:pipeline:`$unwind`
    - :agg:pipeline:`$group`
    - :agg:pipeline:`$sort`
-TODO I'd remove references to $out, since we don't have it yet
-   - :agg:pipeline:`$out`
+   .. - :agg:pipeline:`$out`

 .. _aggregation-expressions:

 Expressions
 ~~~~~~~~~~~

-Expressions calculate values based on documents passing through the pipeline,
+Expressions calculate values from documents as they pass through the
+pipeline and collect these results with calculated values from the
-and contribute their results to documents flowing through the pipeline.
+other documents that have flowed through the pipeline.
+The
-The aggregation framework defines expressions in :term:`JSON` using a prefix
+aggregation framework defines expressions in :term:`JSON` using a
-format.
+prefix format.

 Often, expressions are stateless and are only evaluated when seen by
 the aggregation process.
 Stateless expressions perform operations such